UN Ambassador Haley hits Russia hard on Ukraine

 On the campaign trail, the President hinted he might recognize Russia's annexation of Crimea.
 In the weeks before and after his inauguration, Trump's refusal to condemn Russian hacking during the election and his attacks on the intelligence community for investigating those hacks raised questions about his ties to Moscow.

 Questions only deepened after CNN reported that the intelligence community was looking into reports that Moscow may have compromising financial and personal information about the President.
 Trump has insisted that he would simply like better relations with Moscow.

 At a news conference with British Prime Minister Theresa May last week, he said it was "too early" to discuss sanctions.

-Haley was much more definitive.
+On Thursday, the Treasury Department slightly eased a sanction the Obama administration put in place against Russia's Federal Security Service, known as the FSB.

+A top State Department official said the move was made as a technical fix to the sanctions that were put in place to avoid "unintended consequences" of US government business with Russia.

+While Washington was taking that step, Haley was lobbing verbal grenades.
 "I consider it unfortunate that the occasion of my first appearance here is one in which I must condemn the aggressive actions of Russia," she said.
 "We do want to better our relations with Russia.
 However, the dire situation in eastern Ukraine is one that demands clear and strong condemnation of Russian actions."

 "The sudden increase in fighting in eastern Ukraine has trapped thousands of civilians and destroyed vital infrastructure and the crisis is spreading, endangering many thousands more," Haley added.
 "This escalation of violence must stop."

+At one point in the charged meeting, Ukraine's Ambassador to the UN, Volodymyr Yelchenko, held up a photo of a Ukraine serviceman who was killed days ago.
+Looking at the Russian ambassador, Yelchenko said, "You killed him."

+While Haley's remarks echoed many speeches delivered by the Obama administration's UN ambassador, Russia's Ambassador to the UN Vitaly Churkin told reporters that he thinks "there is a change in tone" with the new US administration.
+He added that he wasn't surprised by Haley's speech.

-The surge in violence has been seen by some analysts as a Russian test of US resolve or perhaps an attempt to send Ukraine a message that after years of Obama administration support, the Trump administration would be more friendly to Moscow than Kiev.
+Some analysts see the surge in fighting as a Russian test of US resolve or perhaps an attempt to send Ukraine a message that after years of Obama administration support, the Trump administration will be more friendly to Moscow than Kiev.

 Fighting between Russian-backed rebels from the self-proclaimed Donetsk People's Republic and the Ukrainian army exploded a day after Trump had his first phone call with Russian President Vladimir Putin on Saturday.
-Russia accuses Ukraine of starting the escalation, while Ukraine points a finger at Moscow.
+Russia accuses Ukraine of starting the escalation.

+Churkin said that Ukraine was "desperately, frantically trying to achieve a military settlement to the conflict."
+He blamed Kiev for the recent escalation, saying it was meant to keep the issue "on the international agenda" and "at the same time suck in with their reckless confrontational policy newly elected heads of state."

+The UK Ambassador to the UN, Matthew Rycroft, told the UN meeting that "we frequently hear from the Russian government, as we did today, that all the problems in eastern Ukraine are the consequence of actions by the Ukrainian government.
+This is simply not the case.
+It is an inversion of reality."

 Balazs Jarabik, a non-resident fellow at the Carnegie Endowment who studies Central and Eastern Europe, notes that the rebels used rockets that were in flagrant violation of the Minsk Agreement, a ceasefire pact meant to end the fighting.